 4. Basque: Basque is one of the few non-Indo-European languages spoken in Europe, together with Maltese, Turkish, Sami, Finnish, Estonian, and Hungarian.
 Basque nominal and verbal morphology employs mostly suffixes to add grammatical information, though prefixes may be used in some verb forms to express subject and object.
 Suffixes are also involved in word derivation, which relies on nominal and verbal compounding as well.
 Questions are marked by a special “question word” zer.
 Most verbs are flexed with the help of an auxiliary verb.
 Verb tenses are simple present, simple past, present imperfective, past imperfective, present perfective, past perfective, future in the past.

 5. Hungarian: Hungarian is the author’s mother tongue.
 It belongs to the Finno-Ugric family of languages, which also includes Finnish and Estonian.
 Hungarian has no grammatical genders, and only two verbal tenses—present and past.
 Future is formed with an auxiliary verb.
 However, verbs have an objective and a subjective form, a distinction unknown in other European languages.
-Hungarian merges the verb, its subject, its object, and a mode indicator; thus, szeret is the root of the verb “to love;” szeretlek” means “I love you” (3 words in English); szeretnélek is “I would love you” (4 words in English); szerethetnélek is “I could (or would be allowed to) love you” (4 or 7 words in English).
+Hungarian merges the verb, its subject, its object, and a mode indicator; thus, szeret is the root of the verb “to love; szeretlek means “I love you” (3 words in English); szeretnélek is “I would love you” (4 words in English); szerethetnélek is "I could love you," which, in both languages, could mean either “I would be able to love you” or "I would be allowed to love you" (7 words).
 The prepositions of Indo-European languages are replaced by suffixes, which results in 17 different noun cases.
 Hungarian also expresses possession by endings.
 Thus, “house” is ház; “my house” is házam; “in my house” becomes házamban in Hungarian.
 The ending for plural is tucked in between the word’s root and its first suffix (házaimban).

 On the other end of the difficulty spectrum, the easiest natural languages to learn for a speaker of English, according to Babbel (https://www.babbel.com/en/magazine/easiest-languages-for-english-speakers-to-learn) are: